Mhouranix1125/DMG-KGDU-10-Plus-FRAM-Upgraded-PCB/Readme.md

 o When you order, choose the option that says: 2 oz copper, 0.8mm thickness and you should be all set.
 Their ordering process is more streamlined.

 You will need the following materials to complete this build.
 Feel free to source these from wherever you’d like.
-I’ll throw in some recommendations though.
+I recommend [Digikey](https://digikey.com), or [Mouser](https://mouser.com) for most parts. just make sure the sizes for the capacitors and resistors are correct.
+Double check everything.

 **Bill Of Materials:**